BEEMB/Battery-Health-Monitor/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Video Demonstration
-Watch the video demonstration of this project on [YouTube].
+Watch the video demonstration of this project on [YouTube](https://www.youtube.com/watch?v=RCJagutQ1Ck).

 ## Credits
 - Inspired by SparkFun's [Battery Babysitter](https://www.sparkfun.com/sparkfun-battery-babysitter-lipo-battery-manager.html).